 A single, if somewhat large, room with living bones and living spirits.
 The elementalist wipe out the living spirits with a well-timed vengeance.
 We can then focus on the immediate goal of slaying 10 living bones (they keep popping up each round).

 Once it’s done (not a big feat), the Hungry Soul manifests itself.
-Oddly, the Hungry Soul is no big deal as it’s just a slightly stronger elite living bones (with a shield mechanic that doesn’t really works to its advantage).
+Oddly, the Hungry Soul is no big deal as it’s just a slightly stronger elite living bones (with a strong shield that diminish the more living bones there is).
 So all in all, an anticlimactic end to the Fall of Man thread.

 All three of us can now retire our characters, that’s pretty awesome!